Reform and opening up: 1979–1984

 Besides Deng Xiaoping himself, important high-ranking reformists who helped carry out the reforms include Hu Yaobang, then General Secretary of Chinese Communist Party, and Zhao Ziyang, then Premier of China.
 Other leaders who favored Deng's reforms include Xi Zhongxun (the father of Xi Jinping), Wan Li, Hu Qili and others.
 Another influential leader was Chen Yun, regarded by some as the second most powerful person in China after Deng with more conservative ideology of the reforms.
 Though Deng Xiaoping is credited as the architect of modern China's economic reforms, Chen was more directly involved in the details of its planning and construction, and led a force that opposed many of the reforms from Deng's side.
 The two sides struggled over the general direction of the reforms until Chen died in 1995.
 A key feature of Chen's ideas was to use the market to allocate resources, within the scope of an overall plan.
 Some reforms of the early 1980s were, in effect, the implementation of a program that Chen had outlined in the mid-1950s.
-Chen called this the "birdcage economy (鸟笼经济/鳥籠經濟)".
+Chen called this the "birdcage economy".
 According to Chen, "the cage is the plan, and it may be large or small.
 But within the cage the bird [the economy] is free to fly as he wishes."
 Chen and some other conservative leaders including Li Xiannian never visited Shenzhen, the leading special economic zone championed by Deng.